Ghini/ghini.desktop/doc/use_cases-jbq.rst

 and you hope to see your result in the search result view.

-  ..  admonition:: search in order to edit
+  ..  admonition:: search in order to edit (plant or accession)
       :class: toggle

          When searching in order to edit, you want to be very specific, and select as